The Unofficial Martin Guitar Forum

 Who: YOU and your guests!

-What: Jamming, Martins on Main Street, a tour of the Factory, some special clinics, and lots of fun!
+What: Jamming, Martins on Main Street, some special clinics, and lots of fun!

 Here are the up-to-date details.
 Be sure to watch this page for periodic updates.

 Friday: Nazareth Borough Park - The Large Pavilion

 Saturday: The Circle, Nazareth, PA for "Martin on Main"

 Sunday: Nazareth Borough Park - The Large Pavilion.

 1. Thursday, August 3 - This is not officially part of MartinFest.
 However, it is our traditional time to meet old friends and greet new friends.
 We will have the use of a private meeting room at our hotel for this year, the Best Western Lehigh Valley (more details below), for the entire weekend.
 This will include our traditional Thursday Night Wine Tasting Party, courtesy of Laura 153 (Laura Voorhis).
 This will take place in the Bethlehem Room.

 Although Thursday is our initial greeting day, your welcome will continue throughout the weekend, and by the time you leave you will wonder why you never came before!